Universal optimality of $T$-avoiding spherical codes and designs: Universally optimal T -avoiding codes

 In their seminal paper from 1977 Delsarte, Goethals, and Seidel solved the maximal cardinality problem for $(-9/23,-1/23)$-avoiding codes and found that the orthogonal complement of the Golay code $C_G$ of cardinality $2048$ is optimal in this class (see \cite[Example 9.3]{DGS}).
 In this subsection we shall derive the universal optimality of $C_G$ among all $T$-avoiding codes, where

-First, we shall prove the following general theorem for codes with three inner products, or $\{\alpha, \beta, \gamma\}$-code, where without loss of generality we assume $-1\leq \alpha\leq \beta \leq \gamma <1$.
+First, we shall prove the following general theorem for codes with three inner products, or $\{\alpha, \beta, \gamma\}$-codes, where without loss of generality we assume $-1\leq \alpha\leq \beta \leq \gamma <1$.
 Note that Theorem \ref{general-lp-energy} (E2) has $f_i\geq 0$, $i\geq 1$, which is why we are not concerned with the $0$-th coefficient of the interpolation polynomial and hence of any of the partial products.
-This allows us to relax Delsarte-Goethals-Seidel conditions \eqref{DGSCond} and exclude the strict inequality from the assumptions on $\alpha, \beta, \gamma$.
+This allows us to relax Delsarte--Goethals--Seidel conditions \eqref{DGSCond} and exclude the strict inequality from the assumptions on $\alpha, \beta, \gamma$.

 \begin{thm} Let $h$ be an absolutely monotone potential with $h^{(4)}>0$ and let $-1\leq \alpha\leq \beta \leq \gamma <1$ be such that there exists an $\{\alpha,\beta,\gamma\}$-code $B$ that is a spherical $3$-design on $\mathbb{S}^{n-1}$.
 Suppose